Last week-end, Opera was alive and online throughout Europe, and beyond!

 The European Opera Days celebrate opera as an art form.

 Their aim is to help bring opera into the mainstream of cultural practice and to enhance its appreciation in today’s society.
-Opera companies are invited to:
+Opera companies were invited to:

 - organise free activities for existing and new audiences: creative workshops, guided tours, debates and lectures, open rehearsals, special performances or happenings